waymobetta/ethernaut/force/force.md

 force

-// contract has no logic build it; empty contract
+// contract has no logic built in it; empty contract

 // this does NOT mean that contract cannot have a balance > 0!